What Is Mediation?

 - Erica Breedlove, Manager - Employment and Outreach Services, HBC

-- Herb Coleman, Director Instructional Computing and Technology (ICT); Adjunct Professor Psychology, HBC
+- Dr. Herb Coleman, Director Instructional Computing and Technology; Adjunct Professor, SVC

 - Joyce Guillory, Professor, RGC